biotite-dev/biotite/doc/tutorial/structure.rst

 of an atom, atom array or stack.
 Alternatively `ndarrays` containing the coordinates can be provided.

-Furthermore we can measure bond angles and dihedral angles:
+Furthermore, we can measure bond angles and dihedral angles:

 .. code-block:: python